 Watch this short Youtube video prepared by Welcome to Las Cruces:

 There are several active adult communities in town.
 There is a planned rental retirement community as well as an assisted living facility in Las Cruces.
 Active adults will find communities just for them as well as mixed generation neighborhoods (see Active Communities link at right).
 Home prices vary according to what you are looking for.
 Most are in the southwest "adobe" style.
-The late 2017 median home value was $145,900, according to Zillow.
+In early 2019, the median home value was $173,500, according to Zillow.
 Prices are far lower than in Santa Fe.
 Homes in the newer golf communities go for more.
 It also has lower property taxes than many states (about $2000/yr on a $200,000 home).

 What is special about Las Cruces

 Frequently chosen as best place to retire by AARP, Forbes and CNN Money.
 Las Cruces Museum of Art, Pow Wow ceremonies held yearly, Dripping Springs, Whole Enchilada Festival.
 Southern New Mexico State Fair.Village of Mesilla.
 Aguirre Springs National Recreation Area.
 3 golf courses.
 New Mexico State University.
 Outdoor and wilderness activities.
 The town of Mesilla is a historic town that is also suburb - it is a fun place to explore and see its historic plaza and the Basilica of San Albino.
 Photo of Main Street courtesy of Wikipedia and Jumacdon.